Section 1: Questions about admission to the programme

 IBRE is a taught programme, it requires students to be on-site (i.e. in Freiberg) during the semester for lectures, seminars, tutorials, and the examinations.
 Distance learning, or Open University course (a "Fernstudium") is not possible.

-At times of the Covid-19 pandemic, however, more flexibility is granted: all courses in winter semester 2020/2021 are being tought online, so that students who do not get their visa early enough can still participate.
+At times of the Covid-19 pandemic, however, more flexibility is granted: all courses are currently being tought online or in hybrid system offering in-person and online teaching, so that students who do not get their visa early enough can still participate.

 What happens if I fail to successfully pass an exam?

-Failing a third attempt will result in exmatriculationm from the programme.
+Failing a third attempt will result in exmatriculation from the programme.

 What certificate will I get in the end?